Kimbrell History, Family Crest & Coats of Arms

 Kimbrell Settlers in United States in the 20th Century

-- Charles F. Kimbrell, aged 34, who emigrated to the United States, in 1912
+- Charles F. Kimbrell, aged 34, who immigrated to the United States, in 1912

 - Rupert Kimbrell, aged 22, who settled in America, in 1924

-- Seth A Kimbrell, aged 36, who emigrated to the United States, in 1924
+- Seth A Kimbrell, aged 36, who immigrated to the United States, in 1924

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)